All articles

 Quick Answer

 You can add automated end-to-end tests to your CI/CD pipeline without writing test code.
-Tools like TestQala let you define tests in plain English, then trigger them on every push, pull request, or deployment.
-Test results show up in your PR comments, failures trigger Slack or email alerts, and the whole setup takes minutes — not the weeks you'd spend configuring Selenium Grid or Playwright in CI.
+Tools like TestQala let you define tests in plain English, then trigger them on every push, pull request, or deployment via a simple API call.
+Test results show up in PR comments, failures trigger Slack or email alerts, and the whole setup takes minutes — not the weeks you'd spend configuring Selenium Grid or Playwright in CI.

 The Problem With Adding Tests to CI/CD